hoxxep/rand-unique/README.md

 # rand-sequence

+Please note, **this crate has been renamed** in favour of [rand-unique](https://crates.io/crates/rand-unique), which better describes the functionality of this crate.
+If you would like to take ownership of the `rand-sequence` crate name, please [raise a GitHub issue](https://github.com/hoxxep/rand-unique/issues).

+---

 Deterministically generate a sequence of unique random numbers.
 A non-repeating pseudo-random number generator, directly index-able for the nth number in the sequence.

 Not cryptographically secure.
 Complexity: O(1) time and space complexity for all operations.